ResetXPDR/MSFS2020_AutoFPS/README.md

 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD and myself in DynamicLOD_ResetEdition.<br/><br/>

 This utility is a new development that is a simplification of, and a slightly different concept to, DynamicLOD_ResetEdition.
 It aims to improve MSFS performance and smoothness by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use GUI and provides features such as:<br/>
-- Automatically adjusts TLOD to achieve a user-defined target FPS band based on pre or user-defined maximum and minimum TLODs,<br/>
+- Automatic TLOD adjustment to achieve a user-defined target FPS band based on pre or user-defined maximum and minimum TLODs,<br/>
 - TLOD minimum on ground/landing option, which prioritises TLOD over FPS during these flight phases and also averts exacerbating existing texture tearing issues with DX12,</br>
 - Cloud quality decrease option for when FPS can't be achieved at the lowest desired TLOD,<br/>
+- Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band,<br/>
 - Automatic pause when MSFS loses focus option, particularly useful if using FG due to varying FPS when MSFS gains or loses focus,</br>
 - Automatic FPS settling timer on MSFS graphics mode and focus changes to allow FPS to stabilise before being acted upon,</br>
 - Simultaneous PC, FG and VR mode compatibilty including correct FG FPS display and separate FPS targets for each mode,<br>